About

 Impact is maximized when we allocate the most resources to initiatives with direct effects on youth development and leadership.

-SYEF has allocated at least 90% of its budget directly to program support since it started in 2010.
+Each year, SYEF allocates at least 90% of its budget directly to program support.
+For additional finance information, visit our donate page.

 Transparency